-Prerequisite: admission to the College of Business, or consent of instructor for majors outside the College of Business
+Prerequisite: admission to the business program, or consent of instructor for majors outside the business program

 Provides students the opportunity to learn about cultural differences between the United States and another foreign country, and business practices in that foreign country.
 Includes on-campus instruction and a study abroad experience.